 Chemotherapy for testicular cancer

 Chemotherapy (chemo) is the use of drugs to treat cancer.
-The drugs can be taken in pill form or through a needle into a vein or muscle.
+The drugs can be taken as pills or through a needle into a vein or muscle.
 Once the drugs enter the bloodstream, they spread throughout the body.
-Chemo is a good way to destroy any cancer cells that break off from the main tumor and travel to lymph nodes or distant organs.
-It is often used to cure testicular cancer when it has spread outside the testicle or to decrease the risk of cancer coming back after the testicle is removed.
+Chemo is a good way to destroy cancer cells that break off from the main tumor and travel to lymph nodes or distant organs.
+It is often used for testicular cancer that has spread outside the testicle or to decrease the risk of cancer coming back after the testicle is removed.

 Doctors give chemo in cycles, with each round of treatment followed by a rest period to allow the body time to recover.
 Chemo cycles often last about 3 to 4 weeks.
 Using 2 or more chemo drugs together often works better than using one drug alone.

 The side effects of chemo depend on the type of drugs given, the amount taken, and how long the treatment lasts.
-Side effects could include:
+Common short-term side effects could include:

 - Hair loss (hair grows back after treatment)